cloudmesh-community/book/chapters/cloud/chameleon/hardware.md

 accelerators, SSD and NVMe storage, low-power ARM, Atom, and Xeon systems-on-a-chip.
-With the exception of the low-power systems-on-a-chip, each of the additional nodes is a Dell PowerEdge R730 server with the same CPUs as the R630 servers in our SCUs.
+With the exception of the low-power systems-on-a-chip, each of the additional nodes is a Dell PowerEdge R730 server with the same CPUs as the R630 servers in the SCUs.

 The two storage hierarchy nodes have been designed to enable experiments using multiple layers of caching: they are configured with 512 GiB of